Change-Id: I181516dae9243c41849a4b5399e9ef1e4a2fbaa9 Signed-off-by: Stephen Finucane <sfinucan@redhat.com>

 oslo.log is primarily used for configuring logging in an application, but it does include helpers that can be useful from libraries.

-same name from Python's standard library to add a ~oslo_log.log.KeywordArgumentAdapter
+same name from Python's standard library to add a ~oslo_log.log.KeywordArgumentAdapter, making it

 easier to pass data to the formatters provided by oslo.log and